A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Model problem

 In the 0-D version, we restrict to a simple step function

-which is also mentioned in \cite{Bud69}, \cite[Section 10.2]{GhiChi87}, and \cite[Section 3.2.2]{McgHen14}.
-The parameter $\alpha_{\rm min}$ in the 0-D model is not present in the 1-D model.
+which is also mentioned in \cite[Section 10.2]{GhiChi87} and \cite[(3.10)]{McgHen14}. {This step function is a simplification, assuming an instantaneous change in albedo due to ice and snow melting at temperature $T_{s}$.} The parameter $\alpha_{\rm min}$ in the 0-D model is not present in the 1-D model.
 We chose $\alpha_{\rm min}=0.275$, which gives a good approximation of the long-time steady state obtained by the micro model.